-Rinvoq is prescribed for people who’ve tried a drug called methotrexate in the past but either:
+For RA and psoriatic arthritis, Rinvoq is prescribed for people who have tried a type of drug called a tumor necrosis factor (TNF) blocker in the past.
+But either:

-- their condition didn’t improve with methotrexate, or
+- their condition didn’t improve with the TNF blocker, or

 Rinvoq belongs to a group of drugs called Janus kinase (JAK) inhibitors.
 JAK inhibitors are used to slow down the activity of your immune system.
-This can help relieve some of your RA symptoms, such as damage to your joints.
+This can help relieve some symptoms of your condition, such as damage to your joints.

 This drug isn’t meant to be used with certain other drugs that work on your immune system.
 Your doctor can tell you which drugs may or may not be used with Rinvoq.

-Your doctor will explain how you should take Rinvoq.
-They’ll also explain how much to take and how often.
-Be sure to follow your doctor’s instructions.
+Your doctor will recommend the dosage of Rinvoq that’s right for you.
 Below are commonly used dosages, but always take the dosage your doctor prescribes.